-To that end, the partners of The Essence of Yoga Center have been working on setting the dates for our 2018-2019 200 and 300 Hour Yoga Teacher Training Programs.
+To that end, we here at The Essence of Yoga Center have been working on finalizing the details for our upcoming 300 hour Advanced Yoga Immersion Teacher Training.
 If your sankalpa leads you to take the next step in your yoga journey, we humbly hope you’ll journey with us.

 In gratitude for this year, and in hope for the next,

 You are perfect.
 Just as you are.
 And in this moment and every moment, the yoga practice you love is waiting to help reveal your perfection to you.
 To uncover your inherent wholeness.
 Will you follow the call?